 Christy of Doglifestore.com likes to write about whatever tickles her fancy and loves to document the adventures of her fur baby when she’s not busy going gaga over their crazy antics.

-Christy is a guest contributor and his advice and opinions do not necessarily reflect those of the Puptrait Studio.
+Christy is a guest contributor and her advice and opinions do not necessarily reflect those of the Puptrait Studio.